 When a child is facing a difficult challenge, the entire family is affected.
-When possible, we like to work with whole families.
-That does not mean every family member attends every session.
+Whenever possible, we like to work with whole families.
+This does not mean every family member needs to attend every session.
 Who will attend each session is a collaborative decision made by family members and the therapist.
 For the first session, a parent or legal guardian does need to be present with the child in order to help complete the intake paperwork and sign the consent for treatment.

 If your partner does not agree to come to an initial session, do not let that keep you from getting the help you need.
 Schedule the session.
 Your therapist can work with you on strategies to engage your partner in future sessions.

 No, the center is open to the public.
 The services are provided by therapists in the Master of Marriage and Family Therapy Program at Lipscomb University.
-Our graduate therapists interns are highly trained in delivering valuable, constructive and beneficial sessions to those in need.
-All student therapists adhere to the American Association of Marriage and Family Therapy (AAMFT) Code of Ethics, are supervised by licensed marriage and family therapists, and are dedicated to helping clients achieve their goals.
+Our graduate therapists interns are supervised and trained to deliver valuable, constructive, and beneficial feedback to those in need.
+All student therapists adhere to the American Association of Marriage and Family Therapy (AAMFT) Code of Ethics and are dedicated to helping clients achieve their goals.

 Each session usually lasts for approximately 50 minutes.

 As an outpatient clinic, we provide services to meet a wide range of issues such as: relationship problems, depression, family concerns, learning challenges, anxiety, substance abuse, eating disorders, school or work issues, decision making, and crisis support needs.
 Therapy is a time for support and growth and we are here to serve our clients' needs.